tumaer/SciML/lecture/gmm.md

 - Poisson
 - Beta

-At their core, members of the exponential family all fit the same general probability distribution form
+At their core, all members of the exponential family fit the same general probability distribution form:

 $$p(x|\eta) = h(x) \exp \left\{ \eta^{\top} t(x) - a(\eta) \right\},$$ (exponential_pdfs)